ccarney16/zBroadcast/README.md

 - _deny-message-list-update:_ denies any editing of the list via Commands (even when Op)
 - _messages:_ List of messages.

+## Commands

+- _/zbroadcast_ - displays current info such as is it enabled or not.
+- _/zbroadcast info_ - same as top
+- _/zbroadcast help_ - if you dont know the commands listed here
+- _/zbroadcast list_ <pageIndex> - message list in page increments of 5
+- _/zbroadcast reload_ - Reloads the plugin config (If you dont use a plugin manager)

+## Permissions

+- zyphinia.broadcast - provides access to /zbroadcast

-## Building
+## Building the plugin

 Can use anything that uses maven.
 IntelliJ IDEA Preferred

 ## License

-Licensed under the BSD License, check LICENSE file for more information.
+Licensed under the BSD License, check LICENSE file for more information

-## TODO
+## Future Plans

-- Add Command Structure
-- Build an easy to use API
+- Modularize architecture (core system maybe?)
+- Maybe expand to other types of broadcasting

 ## What's NOT planned